 Reserved Rights.

-The release set forth in above shall not affect, and the respective rights of PGET and AVISTA as against each other shall be reserved, without prejudice whatsoever with respect to, any claim, default or breach relating to the PGET/AVISTA Agreement asserted in a writing delivered to both PGET and EPMI prior to the Effective Date.
-In such event, PGET and AVISTA shall negotiate in good faith to resolve such dispute, but the existence of such dispute shall not affect the payments set forth in Section 7 or the consummation of the transactions contemplated hereunder, and the respective rights of PGET and AVISTA with respect to such dispute shall be preserved.
+The release set forth in above shall not affect, and the respective rights of PGET and AVISTA as against each other shall be reserved, without prejudice whatsoever with respect to, any claim, default or breach relating to the PGET Purchase Transactions applicable to the performance or failure to perform thereunder of any party prior to the Effective Date.
+PGET and AVISTA shall negotiate in good faith to resolve any such claim, default or breach, but the existence of any such dispute shall not affect the payment set forth in Section 7 or the consummation of the transactions contemplated hereunder, and the respective rights of PGET and AVISTA with respect to such dispute shall be preserved and shall be governed by the PGET/AVISTA Agreement and the PGET Purchase Transactions as in effect prior to the effectiveness of this Agreement.

 Notwithstanding the assignment of the PGET Purchase Transactions as herein provided or the release set forth in above, PGET shall remain liable for any and all amounts due thereunder with respect to deliveries of power, if any, made prior to the Effective Date and any invoices outstanding under the PGET Purchase Transactions as of the Effective Date and the rights of AVISTA with respect to such payments and invoices shall be processed until paid in full and the respective rights of PGET and AVISTA with respect to such invoices shall be preserved.

-Notwithstanding the termination of the EPMI Purchase Transactions as herein provided or the release set forth in above, PGET shall remain liable for any and all amounts due thereunder with respect to deliveries of power, if any, made prior to the Effective Date and any invoices outstanding under the EPMI Purchase Transactions as of the Effective Date and the rights of EPMI with respect to such payments and invoices shall be processed until paid in full and the respective rights of PGET and EPMI with respect to such invoices shall be preserved.Termination of EPMI Purchase Transactions.
+Notwithstanding the termination of the EPMI Purchase Transactions as herein provided or the release set forth in above, EPMI and PGET shall each remain liable for any and all amounts due thereunder with respect to deliveries of power, if any, made prior to the Effective Date and any invoices outstanding under the EPMI Purchase Transactions as of the Effective Date and the rights of each of EPMI and PGET with respect to such payments and invoices shall be processed until paid in full and the respective rights of PGET and EPMI with respect to such invoices shall be preserved.
+Furthermore, EPMI and PGET expressly acknowledge and agree that the release set forth in above and the termination of the EPMI Transactions pursuant to Section 6 shall not apply to or affect, and the respective rights of PGET and EPMI as against each other shall be reserved without prejudice whatsoever as to 25 MWh/h of the contract "Quantity" set forth in the Transaction Letter dated July 13, 1999 confirming EPMI Transaction 1.
+For sake of certainty, EPMI and PGET expressly acknowledge and agree that on and after the Effective Date, the section titled "Quantity" in such transaction letter, as a result of this Agreement, shall provide as follows: "Seller will deliver, or arrange for delivery to Buyer at the Delivery Point, 25 MWh/h of Firm Energy during the Delivery Hours of the Term" and as so modified EPMI Transaction 1 shall remain in full force and effect in accordance with the PGET/EPMI Agreement and the Transaction Letter dated July 13, 1999.

+Termination of EPMI Purchase Transactions; Reaffirmation of 25 MWh/h of EPMI Transaction 1.
 In consideration of the assignment by PGET of the PGET Purchase Transactions and the settlement payment by EPMI of the amount specified in below to PGET, the EPMI Purchase Transactions shall be terminated and of no further force or effect effective as of and from the Effective Date, except as contemplated by above.
+With respect to EPMI Transaction 1, EPMI and PGET hereby agree to reaffirm such transaction on the date hereof, but only to the extent of 25 MWh/h.